Federal prosecutors charge Texas businessman linked to Attorney General Ken Paxton’s impeachment

-AUSTIN, Texas (AP) — A Texas businessman at the center of the scandal that led to the historic impeachment of state Attorney General Ken Paxton was charged Friday with eight counts of making false statements.
+AUSTIN, Texas (AP) — A Texas businessman at the center of the scandal that led to the historic impeachment of state Attorney General Ken Paxton was charged Friday with eight counts of making false statements while seeking loans from mortgage lenders in 2017 and 2018.

-The indictment of real estate developer Nate Paul is the result of a years-long FBI investigation that Paxton became entangled in three years ago, setting off events that led to a separate federal probe of the Republican and to the GOP-led state House of Representatives' overwhelming vote last month to impeach him.
+The federal indictment of real estate developer Nate Paul is the result of a yearslong FBI investigation — a probe Paxton involved his office in, setting off a chain of events that ultimately led to his impeachment and suspension from office last month.

-Paul, 36, was taken into custody and booked into an Austin jail on Thursday afternoon, according to Travis County Sheriff’s Office records.
+Paul, 36, did not enter a plea during his initial appearance in an Austin court nor visibly react as the charges against him were read.
+He entered the federal courtroom shackled and wearing jeans, a blue shirt and Nikes, and was released ahead of trial but ordered to surrender his passport and inform the court of any travel outside Texas.

-Paul entered the federal courtroom in Austin shackled and wearing jeans, a blue shirt and Nikes.
-One of his lawyers, David Gerger, said his client may comment after his court appearance.
-One of Paxton’s defense attorneys, Dan Cogdell, said Thursday that he had no information on the arrest.
+One of Paul's lawyers, David Gerger, said his client may comment after his court appearance.
+Dan Cogdell, a defense attorney for Paxton, said Thursday that he had no information on the arrest.

+Paul is accused of overstating his assets and understating his liabilities while seeking loans.
+In some cases, prosecutors said, Paul told banks he had $18 million in an account when he had less than $13,000.
+In another case laid out in the 23-page indictment, Paul is accused of having $28 million in liabilities but giving a credit union in 2018 a far lower number,

 FBI agents examining Paul's troubled real estate empire searched his Austin offices and palatial home in 2019.
 The next year, eight of Paxton 's top deputies reported the attorney general to the FBI on allegations of bribery and abuse of office, including for hiring an outside lawyer to examine the developer's claims of wrongdoing by federal agents.